MircoWerner/VkRadixSort/README.md

 For 1,000,000 elements, this sweet spot is for my GPU `NUM_BLOCKS_PER_WORKGROUP=32` (using 123 work groups).
 I have done this optimization for the other tested number of elements (100, 1000, ...).
 You can see the results in the diagrams in the spoiler below.
-The optimized results are shown in the diagram above.
+The optimized results are shown in the diagram above for the `multi_radixsort` line.

 ![img 1000000](https://github.com/MircoWerner/VkRadixSort/blob/main/timings/radixsort_multi_1000000.png?raw=true)